Best Elderflower Syrup Recipe

 WHAT DOES ELDERFLOWER TASTE LIKE?

-These delightful blooms have a delicate floral taste with a touch of fruity citrus, and they taste like summer!
+These delightful blooms have a delicate floral taste with a touch of fruity citrus and taste like summer!

 An important note: